wry1998/concentrate-portfolio/README.md

-# Concentrated Portfolio Selection with Mean–Greedy–Matrix (MG) Model
+# Concentrated Portfolio Selection Model (Mean–Greedy Method)

+## Overview
-This repository implements a concentrated portfolio selection model based on the mean–greedy–matrix (MG) risk measure, and compares it against the classic mean–variance (MV) framework on U.S. and Chinese equity markets.

-The project reproduces and extends the empirical study of Chen, Li, and Wang (2014) on concentrated portfolios, using updated data and a modern non-convex optimizer (Gurobi).
+This repository contains my class project with Ziyue Shi.
+We reproduced the portfolio selection method based on the greedy matrix introduced in [Chen et al., 2014](#chen2014) in R, applied it to the U.S. and Chinese equity markets, and extends the optimization process with a modern non-convex optimizer (Gurobi).

-1. Project Overview

-Traditional portfolio models such as mean–variance (MV), mean–semivariance (M-SV), and mean–CVaR (M-CVaR) typically select well-diversified portfolios.
-In practice, however, investors often hold concentrated portfolios due to:

-High transaction costs or indivisible positions (e.g., households).

-Limited supply of truly “good” stocks and a preference to focus on a few winners.

-Strategic reasons (e.g., avoiding benchmark-like diversification).
+## Methodology

 To meet this need, the mean–greedy–matrix (MG) model introduces a new risk measure that explicitly captures investors’ greedy psychology: